-To help all New Zealanders so that they may grow, stand strong and be successful in the digital world.
+To help all of New Zealand grow, stand strong and thrive in a digital world.
 It’s also reflected in Spark’s adoption of Agile ways of working, which relies on creating diverse teams that can use their different backgrounds, perspectives, experiences and skills to solve complex customer problems.
 Collaboration by diverse teams is what creates magic.

 At last count, about 3,000 Spark people, including all members of the Board and the Leadership Squad, have made a pledge to uphold the values of diversity and inclusion with their own personal commitment.

-Celebrations of significant cultural events are created and led by passionate Spark people.
+Cultural celebrations and mental health awareness events remain an important part of bringing our people together.
+We celebrate the wide range of cultures and communities that make up the Spark whanau.
 The company provides funding and support for our people to celebrate and share their own culture with the rest of the organisation.
-Celebrations have been organised by our people, for our people, and now include:
+These celebrations are organised by our own passionate people, for our people.
+These include key moments such as: